Today, we’re diving into the pixel powered era of the late 90s to reminisce about a gem from the golden age of MP3s: WinAmp.

 winampify.io

-Another way to get a dose of mp3 nostalgia fueled dopamine, is winamplify.io.
-This throwback WinAmp emulator for Spotify is so dang cool.
+Another way to get that nostalgia, is winamplify.io.
+This throwback WinAmp emulator for Spotify is cool.
 You can log in and use the web-based interface to access all of your Spotify music.

 I really appreciate the thought put into this web app’s retro desktop inspired UI.
 I love how you have to double click on the desktop icons for the links/folders.
 Shout out to the creators!
 The source code is all available on GitHub.